On Building Education from Scratch

 This story, which involves the cultural practices of myth-making, is the result of people gazing upward, in the quiet night, and feeling wonder at the spectacle before them.

-We can use the same image for our second example.
-It involves astronomers who began, as children, with the experience of gazing at the night sky with wonder.
+My second example involves astronomers who began, as children, with the experience of gazing at the night sky with wonder.
 Those early experiences led them into further gazing, with tools and machines, and to the same kinds of questions as our Amazonian friends: what is it, what does it mean, what can we know?

-Astronomers have been gazing patiently at the galaxy for centuries.
+Modern astronomers have been gazing patiently at the galaxy for centuries.
 Recently they have discovered that a colossal black hole lies at the galactic center.
-You can find the location yourself: it lies near a group of stars called the teapot, which is near the lower right quadrant in the image above.
-If you imagine steam wafting from the top of the teapot, that steam is the galactic center.
 The black hole is hidden by a band of dark dust clouds that astronomers call the Great Rift.
 These clouds undulate across the spine of the Milky Way.
 The black hole, like the black caiman, might be thought of as a great, devouring monster.
 After all, the black hole lies precisely within the mouth of the caiman from our first story.

 In both of these examples, our wonder leads us forward.
 What the cosmic tapestry is, what it means, and what we can know about it – all of this derives from the simple path of gazing with wonder.